VolkovBos/jobboard_milestone3/README.md

 - status
 - vacancies

-Then you can use below code to create the first admin user.
-From there on, you can use the site to add, modify or delete users.
+Then you can use below code to create the first setup.
+The profiles are needed for a check on autorisation level and the statuses are needed for querying the database.
+Users and statuses can later be added by an admin user to use in selection fields, but not mandatory.
+As of yet profiles are static managed.

 ```
 import os